lamini-ai/lamini-ai.github.io/docs/enterprise_install.md

-# Enterprise Install

-Looking to get an installer and host Lamini on-premise or on a GPU VM in your VPC?
-[Contact us](https://www.lamini.ai/contact)!
-We're happy to advise you on purchasing and configuring the right machines for your needs, picking the right model, handling your data volume and number of users, and the other challenges of running an LLM application.
+# Installing Lamini Platform on Docker

+Lamini Platform on Docker enables single-node inference and training.
+Looking to host Lamini on Kubernetes instead?
+[See here](self_managed/kubernetes_install.md).

+## Prerequisites

+### Lamini Enterprise access

+[Contact us](https://www.lamini.ai/contact) for access to the Docker installer to host Lamini Platform on your own GPUs or in your cloud VPC.

-## System requirements
+### System requirements
 Before getting started, make sure your machine is set up to run Lamini smoothly.
 Check that your machine has ***at least***:

 - 64 GB CPU memory